wp-plugins/image-credits-nofollow/readme.txt

 Please navigate to SETTINGS / IMAGE CREDITS and choose options or fill in the data.
 Everything is self-explaining, incluiding help texts.

 = IMAGE CREDITS NOFOLLOW in your Language! =
-This first release is avaliable in English and Spanish.
+This first release is avaliable in English and Spanish (image-credits-nofollow-es_ES).
 In the languages folder we have included the necessary files to translate this plugin.

+Other available languages:

+* Turkish translation by Burak Demir (image-credits-nofollow-tr_TR).

 If you would like the plugin in your language and you're good at translating, please drop us a line at [Contact us](http://apasionados.es/contacto/index.php?desde=wordpress-org-imgecreditsnofollow-home).